-

 What happens next

-After the hackathon, all submitted projects will be reviewed by expert judges.
-Top projects receive prizes and are featured on the Apart Research website.
-The most promising teams are invited into the Apart Fellowship for continued research and mentorship.
+After the hackathon, all submitted projects are reviewed by expert judges.
+Top projects receive prizes.
+The best teams may be invited into the Apart Fellowship for continued research and mentorship (subject to the asterisked caveat in Overview).

 Organized by